 To effectively tank as Meiko, you want to spread your defensive abilities out as much as possible from pull to pull.
 Earlier in the game, you will be able to tank large packs easily but in later dungeons your Stone Shield will break much faster.
 With the above talent choices, by keeping the GCD rolling you can help maintain your shields.

-Within this 5 seconds, even if it wasn’t full your healing from finisher combos would top it up.
-Additionally, it gives a period where a spirit refund can generate an entire new shield, too.
+Within this 5 seconds, it gives a period where a spirit refund can generate an entire new shield, too.

 Serenity only has a 10-second cooldown so with Earthfist Barrage + Earthwell + Warden’d Strikes it’s not unreasonable to be able to cast it every ~15 seconds with full stacks.
 This is extremely effective against bosses, or in a pinch in a large pull to be more defensive.